infinum/frontend-handbook/Assets.md

 ### 1. Export

-When we export an icon from the Figma or Zeplin, we should export the icon container instead of the actual icon. _Check the image_
+When we export an icon from Figma or Zeplin, we should export the icon container instead of the actual icon. _Check the image_
 ![image](https://user-images.githubusercontent.com/55184443/115124509-edfa2e80-9fc2-11eb-8386-fa29ad4c0548.png)
 In this case, we will export `Menu` as SVG instead of the `Icon` element.